bhopkinsnc/ccoe-training-ansible/README.md

 * Line7 content: "hello world\n" What is in the file
 * Line8 dest: /tmp/hello_world_test.txt (copy hello world to a /tmp file)

 Run the ansible playbook that was created

 ```bash
 ansible-playbook -lab_hello_world_file.yml
 ```

-This hello_world_file playbook will create a file in /tmp/hello_world_test.txt
+This -lab_hello_world_file.yml playbook will create a file in /tmp/hello_world_test.txt

 ```bash
 cat /tmp/hello_world_test.txt
 ```

+The content should match what is in Line 7

 ```bash
 Hello world